You are $75 away from free shipping

 Sorry, you must log in to save an item.

-According to the Cleveland Clinic, skin care creams and lotions containing AHAs can help reduce the appearance of fine lines, irregular pigmentation, and dark spots over time, and may also help to shrink the appearance of enlarged pores.
-Topical use of lactic acid isn’t only limited to cream and moisturizer, either.
+According to the Cleveland Clinic, skin care creams and lotions containing AHAs can help reduce the appearance of fine lines, irregular pigmentation, and dark spots over time and may also help to shrink the appearance of enlarged pores.
+Topical use of lactic acid skincare products isn’t limited to only cream and moisturizer, either.
 Per the Cleveland Clinic, the ingredient is often used in professional chemical peel treatments as well.

-The Food & Drug Administration (FDA) advises that if you choose to use products formulated with AHAs like lactic acid, you should use sun protection.
+The Food & Drug Administration (FDA) advises that if you choose to use products formulated with AHAs like lactic acid, you should use sun protection, too.
 This is because AHAs may increase sun sensitivity.
-So, before adding lactic acid to your routine, make sure you’re up on your sun protection knowledge.
+So, before adding lactic acid skincare formulas to your routine, make sure you’re up on your sun protection knowledge.
 The FDA recommends using sunscreen with an SPF value of 15 or higher every day and taking other sun protection measures, including wearing protective accessories like a broad-brimmed hat and seeking out the shade when outside.

 As we mentioned before, lactic acid isn’t the only AHA you can add to your skin care routine.
-Personally, we’re fans of glycolic acid!
+Personally, we’re fans of glycolic acid.
 If you’re interested in trying out this skin care ingredient for yourself, here are our best options.